You deserve a doula

 I was, and am, a planner.
 When I found out birth could be something other than scary, when it made so much sense that it could be positive and beautiful, I decided I would choose to have that positive birth.
 I did my hypnobirthing classes with my husband, we read the scripts a couple of times a week.
 I went to hypnobirthing pregnancy yoga once a week from 18 weeks.
 After 8 weeks of throwing up 3-6 times a day, I felt the best I have ever felt in my life; body confident, important, purposeful, healthy.
 I planned a home water birth, with a 3 page birth plan and I had prepared by imagining what I wanted to happen to pave the way for the reality to follow…

-I had done all of the preparation, I had watched loads of YouTube videos.
+I had done all of the preparation, read the books, watched loads of YouTube videos.
 My actual thoughts were a little like this: Why do I need a doula?
-Surely that is overkill and I could do without spending £800 on one day of my life?
+Surely that is overkill and I could do without spending £1000 on one day of my life?
 I can’t spend that much money on making myself feel better, I know Ian is nervous but other people do it don’t they?

 Dear past Ruth,